-would otherwise be voted, are held for hedging purposes, where the holder generally abstains from proxy voting.
+AP/arbitrageur is not a true beneficial owner of the security and therefore abstains from proxy voting.
 This abstention effectively decouples the cash flow from the voting rights of the corresponding ETF share.
 We refer to these as "phantom ETF shares", and the corresponding underlying securities as simply "phantom shares".
 We demonstrate that such phantom shares are associated with decreased voting of the underlying shares, and we examine the firm governance/value implications of this decrease in votes cast at shareholder meetings.